Central Intelligence Agency: Training

 The CIA established its first training facility, the Office of Training and Education, in 1950.
 Following the end of the Cold War, the CIA's training budget was slashed, which had a negative effect on employee retention.

 In response, Director of Central Intelligence George Tenet established CIA University in 2002.
 CIA University holds between 200 and 300 courses each year, training both new hires and experienced intelligence officers, as well as CIA support staff.
 The facility works in partnership with the National Intelligence University, and includes the Sherman Kent School for Intelligence Analysis, the Directorate of Analysis' component of the university.

-For later stage training of student operations officers, there is at least one classified training area at Camp Peary, near Williamsburg, Virginia.
+For later-stage training of student operations officers, there is at least one classified training area at Camp Peary, near Williamsburg, Virginia.
 Students are selected, and their progress evaluated, in ways derived from the OSS, published as the book Assessment of Men, Selection of Personnel for the Office of Strategic Services.
 Additional mission training is conducted at Harvey Point, North Carolina.

 The primary training facility for the Office of Communications is Warrenton Training Center, located near Warrenton, Virginia.
 The facility was established in 1951 and has been used by the CIA since at least 1955.

 Budget

 Details of the overall United States intelligence budget are classified.
-Under the Central Intelligence Agency Act of 1949, the Director of Central Intelligence is the only federal government employee who can spend "un-vouchered" government money.
+Under the Central Intelligence Agency Act of 1949, the Director of Central Intelligence is the only federal government employee who can spend "unvouchered" government money.
 The government showed its 1997 budget was $26.6 billion for the fiscal year.
 The government has disclosed a total figure for all non-military intelligence spending since 2007; the fiscal 2013 figure is $52.6 billion.
 According to the 2013 mass surveillance disclosures, the CIA's fiscal 2013 budget is $14.7 billion, 28% of the total and almost 50% more than the budget of the National Security Agency.
 CIA's HUMINT budget is $2.3 billion, the SIGINT budget is $1.7 billion, and spending for security and logistics of CIA missions is $2.5 billion.
 "Covert action programs," including a variety of activities such as the CIA's drone fleet and anti-Iranian nuclear program activities, accounts for $2.6 billion.